Naereen/web-sphinx/wakatime.en.rst

 ------------------------------------------------------------------------------

-With this in mind, let me present an interesting and peculiar tool I have been using from the last few months.
+With this in mind, let me present an interesting and peculiar tool that I have been using from a while.

 How can we monitor our programming time?
 ----------------------------------------